 A Brief History

-The castle was built around 1120 for Henry de Clinton, chamberlain to King Henry I. Henry was the fourth son of William the Conqueror.
+The castle was built around 1120 for Geoffrey de Clinton, chamberlain to King Henry I. King Henry was the fourth son of William the Conqueror.
 The Normans, only a few generations away from their Viking origins, were a warring lot with murderous family squabbles.
 Henry battled with his brothers for the throne and later his only legitimate son and heir drowned.
 He tried to name his daughter Matilda his heir but in 1120, the English were not ready for a woman on the throne, so it passed to a nephew Stephen of Blois.

 But Matilda got her own back eventually.
 Poor Stephen: Civil war broke out between his supporters and those of Matilda almost as soon as he took the throne.
 Eventually he made peace with Matilda's forces but only on condition that her son, William the Conqueror's grandson, be named his heir.